mayurankv/Obsidian-Code-Styler/README.md

 ## Codeblock Parameters

 Codeblock parameters are added to the first line of the codeblock following the language.
 They can be added in any order.
 If no language is set, a space should be left after the codeblock delimiter ` ``` ` to indicate that the first parameter is NOT the language of the codeblock.
+Also note that all parameters can be set with either `:` or `=`.

 Example:

 - ` ```cpp fold title:example_title`
-- ` ```cpp title:example_title fold` (same effect as above line)
+- ` ```cpp title=example_title fold` (same effect as above line)
 - ` ``` fold title:example_title` (if no language set)

 ### Line Numbers